joris1724/vzome-sharing/_posts/2025-02-16-Small-Stellated-Hecatonicosachoron-11-12-57.md

 {% endcomment %}

-This polytope is also called the first stellation of the hecatonicosachoron.
-It is the 4D analog of the small stellated dodecahedron, which is the first stellation of the dodecahedron in 3D.
+This polytope is also called the first stellation of the hecatonicosachoron<a href="https://joris1724.github.io/vzome-sharing/2025/02/09/11-12-57-Small-Stellated-Hecatonicosachoron/">.</a> It is the 4D analog of the small stellated dodecahedron, which is the first stellation of the dodecahedron in 3D.
 Both are constructed by simply extending the edges (<a href="https://www.nan.ma/star/#/polytope_52_5_3">Nan Ma</a>).
 As all star polytopes, it has full hexacosichoric symmetry.
 The only face type present is a regular pentagram.
 Various undistorted polyhedra are visible in the model: icosahedra, great icosahedra, compounds of five cubes, a dodecadodecahedron, two concentric superposed great stellated dodecahedra, ....
 It also has a model of the hecatonicosachoron embedded in it.
 <p>
 <a href="https://polytopologist.github.io/zome_pages/stellated120cell01.htm">David Richter</a> already described how to make a Zometool model.
 <p>